-People Who Read Philip Roth: Why Write?
-(LOA #300) Also Read
+Buy other books like Philip Roth: Why Write?
+(LOA #300)

 “Our hero continues his great and devouring argument with life, exhibiting a tremendous generosity of spirit towards other voyagers in literature and a magnificent defiance of the prohibition that an artist shouldn’t intellectualize and defend his own work it in the public arena.
 At a time when we seem to be questioning every verity, Why Write? is essential reading.” — Jonathan Lethem